Venus wins the generation game against exciting Osaka

 "Game-wise I feel like I'm, like, as good as anyone else.
 But I just feel like maybe mentality-wise there's certain things to do in certain situations that I'm not that aware of," she said.

-(Reporting by Simon Evans; Editing by Mark Potter)
+Reporting by Simon Evans; Editing by Mark Potter